 But let’s harken back to reality.
 The Musuo are currently inundated with sex tourists from China and beyond due to their increasingly publicised reputation for polygamy – and well, seeming ready availability of sexually open females – a dearth in polite, yet barely masked patriarchal societies the world over.
 They however, do NOT share that vision of being part of a shining El Dorado to the creepy, fidgetty old men who can’t make eye contact or the gung-ho, braying backpackers who turn up with prophylactic arrays on their mountains.
 And it would be obtuse to portray matriarchal societies as any less war mongering or hierarchical ( for example the Musuo operated a slave society until the Chinese outlawed it, and the language is still skewed to have female words meaning greater and male words as lesser). -But it’s interesting to see how a society plays out a different version of reality, modernity and the daily commute with women at the helm.
 Go south of the Tassili n’Adjer into Libya and Algeria, and see the Arab men who cover their faces (meekly nibbling at their food behind the cloth) while the women are unsheathed, and who hold the gold by inheriting matrilineally.

 Anyway, I digress.
 I don’t think I’ve actually solved what’s wrong with our lives, just went on on one about sex and monkeys.
 But I think germs and war and interminably having to Werk come into it somewhere.
-Anyhoo, kill your family.
+Anyhoo, delete your family speed-call.
 Kill the president and put a woman there, any woman; Sandra from HR will do.
 Avoid chimpanzees.

 Put off your death, switch the emo music off and put on your tie.
 Bitch.